catcher23/fatebook/README.md

 ## Minimum Viable Product

-Facer is a web application inspired by Facebook, built using Ruby on Rails and React.js.
-Facer allows users to:
+Fatebook is a web application inspired by Facebook, allowing machine users to track and socially engineer human interaction within the matrix.
+It is built using Ruby on Rails and React.js.
+Fatebook allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
+  [ ] Enable a machine to look on their note and comment history
-- [ ] Create and edit a profile
+- [ ] Create and edit a person profile
-- [ ] Add and delete friends
+- [ ] Add and delete people's connections
-- [ ] Write on friends' walls
+- [ ] Post notes/issues on people's walls
-- [ ] "Check in" to locations using Google maps
+- [ ] Track human location history using Google maps
 - [ ] Upload pics and tag friends
-- [ ] Sort friends by their information
+- [ ] Sort people by their information
 - [ ] Have a 'todos' list
 ## Design Docs
 * [View Wireframes][view]